A Complete Guide to PPC Ad Targeting Options

 Although you’re adding keywords like contextual targeting, Google Ads is using those keywords to find users who are likely to be interested in those keywords.

 Google also often provides its own list of automatically created Custom Intent audiences, which is made by reviewing other aspects of your account.

 These are found just above the Custom Intent section in the interface.

-If you’re struggling to come up with your own audiences, test out one of these from the list.
+If you’re struggling to come up with your own, test out one of these from the list.

-This targeting type is good for reaching users you can’t identify in the In-Market lists or if you’re needing to narrow the focus a bit more than what In-Market audiences provide.
+This targeting type is good for reaching users you can’t identify in the In-Market lists or if you need to narrow the focus a bit more than what In-Market audiences provide.

 Affinity Audiences